WilliamDrt/Direttore/How_to_make_a_theme.md

 ### Logical Size & DPI

 Logical size is the size that would be used if DPI was 100%.
-I will not bother you with inner DPI metrics such as  100% = 96px, 125% = 120px, 150%= 144px etc. All you need to know is that, if your bitmaps are going to support all DPIs all the way up to DPI 400%, them you'll have to multiply logical size X 400% (size x4).
+I will not bother you with inner DPI metrics such as  100% = 96px, 125% = 120px, 150%= 144px etc. All you need to know is that, if your bitmaps are going to support all DPIs all the way up to DPI 400%, then you'll have to multiply logical size X 400% (size x4).

 For example logical size for the scrollbar button is 14x14.
 Supporting all the way up to 400% would be (14x4=56) 56x56.
 What happens if you choose a bitmap with size, let's say 40x40 ?
 Monitors with DPI 400% will show the button a little bit "soft".
 Nothing really visible in my opinion, but mathematically it's there.

-The opposite problem: Having a 56x56 scrollbar button display in a 100% monitor.
+The opposite problem: Having a 56x56 scrollbar button displayed in a 100% monitor.
 If the button art has a lot of details, it can look a little bit "rough".
 Maybe some jagged edges or/and other problems.
 Simper art (basic shadows, contour, no textures) will not have a problem.

 I am hopping to resolve those issues, with your help, during this beta.